I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/ns-ntddstor-_storage_access_alignment_descriptor.md

 </table></span></div>
 In this example, BytesOffsetForSectorAlignment = 3 * size_of_logical_sector.

-`BytesPerCacheLine`

-The number of bytes in a cache line of the device.

-`BytesPerLogicalSector`

-The number of bytes in a logical sector of the device.

-`BytesPerPhysicalSector`

-The number of bytes in a physical sector of the device.

-`Size`

-Specifies the total size of the descriptor, in bytes.

-`Version`

-Contains the size of the structure STORAGE_ACCESS_ALIGNMENT_DESCRIPTOR.
-The value of this member will change as members are added to the structure.

 ## Remarks
 Storage class drivers issue a device-control request with the I/O control code  <a href="..\ntddstor\ni-ntddstor-ioctl_storage_query_property.md">IOCTL_STORAGE_QUERY_PROPERTY</a> to retrieve this structure, which contains access alignment information for data transfer operations.
 The structure can be retrieved either from the device object for the bus or from an FDO, which forwards the request to the underlying bus.